SwiftUI offers several mechanisms to pass data between views.

 }

-Notice that we are applying this modifier to the List views inside the bodies of our DetailView and EditContactView types.
-The respective navigation views lie higher in the hierarchy and yet can read those titles.
+Notice that we are applying this modifier to the List views inside the body of the ContentView, and yet the NavigationStack containing the ContentView in the ContactApp structure can read that title.

 SwiftUI App Architecture: Design Patterns and Best Practices